findmebyvinay/ecommerce_app/README.md

 This is an Ecommerce app called Cheapify which allows user to explore available product, add product to cart, make online payment using Esewa.
 All the data shown are dynamic which i have fetched from dummyjson api.
 Key Fetures of this Project includes:

-      -💡Interactive UI.
+      💡Interactive UI.
-      -💡Bloc for state Management.
+      💡Bloc for state Management.
-      -💡 Dummy json api for Authentication and showing dynamic data.
+      💡 Dummy json api for Authentication and showing dynamic data.
-      -💡Shared Preference for storing light data.
+      💡Shared Preference for storing light data.
-      -💡SQflite for Offline Database.
+      💡SQflite for Offline Database.
-      -💡 Esewa for online payment Integration.
+      💡 Esewa for online payment Integration.

    ![Ecommerce App Design](https://github.com/user-attachments/assets/fd38ffb4-d609-4918-87ef-29ee4742615d)